RodrigoFreireA/AprendendoJAVA/README.md

 ## Contents

 This repository contains learning materials, example code, practical exercises, and projects related to the Kotlin Bootcamp.
 Here are some of the resources available:

-- **Lessons:** Find presentations and lecture notes for each module of the bootcamp.

 - **Example Code:** Explore code examples to illustrate Kotlin concepts and techniques.